One report. The right value for every situation.

-Whatever the trigger, a loan, an SBA deal, a wind-down, an acquisition, a dispute, an insurance schedule or a tax filing, we determine the right premise of value and stand behind it.
+Lukes & Lukes prepares independent, USPAP-compliant machinery and equipment appraisals for every situation that calls for one: a loan, an SBA deal, a wind-down, an acquisition, a dispute, an insurance schedule or a tax filing.
+We determine the right premise of value and stand behind it.

 Why you need it